tonyzyang/How-to-launch-jupyter-by-BASH/README.md

 	$ docker exec (first 4 letters) jupyter notebook list ( show the jupyter address and tocken)<br />
 	copy the public address into the http, or using the tocken.<br />

----
-featured-image: How-to-launch-jupyter-by-BASH/How to launch the Jupyter.png
----